nedix/hdwallet-socat-container/README.md

 HTTP API to generate HD wallets and addresses.

 ## Usage

-This example will start the API service on port `80`.

 ### 1. Start the container

+The following command will start the container on port 80.

 ```shell
 docker run --rm --pull always --name hdwallet \